 Ferenc is the creative brains behind the business.
 A keen eye for design and a background in printing and packaging, means he’s well placed to be the ‘arty’ one!

 Jocelyn is the techie of the partnership.
-She is the nerd who has an extensive background in website development and programming, knows all the DTP and Office packages, fixes all the hardware and software issues and writes most of the copy.
+She is the nerd who has an extensive background in IT including website development.
+She fixes all the hardware and software issues and writes most of the copy.
 She has a background in both IT and Public Relations, meaning she is the bridge between the two fields.

 Jocelyn and Ferenc Droppa moved to Bideford, Devon in September 2004 with their very young children – prior to having children Ferenc was a financial services project manager and Jocelyn an IT manager for a hotel booking agency.
 They both gave up these senior jobs and moved to Devon to ‘live the dream’.

 Jocelyn was diagnosed a coeliac in 1995.
 At that time fresh gluten free food was largely unavailable with just a few small producers, so they decided to start baking gluten free food to supply both direct customers at home and the food service industry.
 They successfully ran a gluten, wheat and dairy free bakery from their house so they could effectively stay at home with their children in their formative years.

 As part of running their own business, they called into practice all the elements of their studies and previous jobs.
 Ferenc, with a degree in Printing and Packaging Technology developed fit-for-purpose packaging designed to send food safely by mail order.
 Jocelyn used her IT skills to build and develop the company’s websites and her public relations skills (she has a masters’ degree in Public Relations) to write the copy for the marketing material and websites.